-Harajuku is home to the beautiful and serene Meiji Shrine, the wacky free entertainment of Yoyogi Park, and more cult fashion shops than you can count.
+Harajuku is still home to the beautiful and serene Meiji Shrine, the wacky free entertainment of Yoyogi Park, and the ever-changing brand fashion scene, including a growing number of second-hand clothing shops that will amaze you with how pristine used goods are in Japan.

 •